parthsuva911/poc-repo/README.md

 7. **Deploy**: Deploys the application to the EKS cluster.
 Sets environment variables for the ECR registry, branch, image tag.
 Defines functions for namespace existence check, deployment creation, deployment status check, and deployment rollback.
 Executes the main deployment process, checking namespace existence, creating deployment, waiting for deployment to complete, and rolling back if necessary.

-This workflow ensures a streamlined CI/CD process, ensuring that changes pushed to the `production` or `development` branches trigger the building, tagging, and deployment of the Docker image to the EKS cluster.
+This workflow ensures a streamlined CI/CD process, ensuring that changes pushed to the `production` or `develop` branches trigger the building, tagging, and deployment of the Docker image to the EKS cluster.

 ```
 poc-repo/